 Deterrence on the demand side generally is handled by local laws that govern the conduct of officials, and all of the major anti-corruption conventions require their state parties to enact and enforce those laws in good faith.
-Some entities, such as the OECD and GRECO, have taken steps to assess countries' legal frameworks related to the demand side and to offer technical assistance for improving such frameworks.
+Some entities, such as the OECD and GRECO, have taken steps to assess countries' legal frameworks related to the demand side and to offer technical assistance for improving such frameworks, as well as training for public officials.